Dark and Cloudy

 Dark and Cloudy is a 1919 film with Lillian Biron and George Ovey.
 It is part of the Library of Congress Black Films paper print collection, although it appears to be a comedy short featuring white actors.
 The film has been described as using blackface as a comic pretext.
 It was directed and written by Craig Hutchinson.

+The film was advertised by its studio, Gayety Comedies, alongside the 1919 film Lovesick at Sea.